-A dissertation is a substantial document presenting independent research which makes a contribution to the current body of knowledge in a scholarly field.
+A dissertation is a substantial document presenting independent research that makes a contribution to the current body of knowledge in a scholarly field.
 The author may conduct an original investigation or develop an original interpretation of existing research and/or literature.
-A dissertation adheres to a standard format, generally including five basic chapters or divisions: an introduction and statement of the problem, a review of the literature pertinent to the problem, an explanation of the materials and methods used to solve the problem, a discussion of results, and a conclusion.
-A formal bibliography of references cited in the dissertation is also required.
-A dissertation must be formatted to conform to the Graduate School specifications as stated in the current University of Oregon Thesis and Dissertation Style and Policy Manual.
+A dissertation must adhere to a standard format with several chapters, including an introduction and statement of the problem, a review of the literature pertinent to the problem, an explanation of the materials and methods used to solve the problem, a discussion of results, and a conclusion.
+A formal list of references cited in the dissertation also is required.
+The dissertation must be formatted to conform to the Graduate School specifications as stated in the current University of Oregon Thesis and Dissertation Style and Policy Manual.
 The dissertation is presented to the Graduate School, recorded on the student’s transcript, and forwarded to the UO Libraries for cataloging into Scholars’ Bank.

-There are both departmental and Graduate School requirements for successfully completing a dissertation.
+Both departmental and Graduate School requirements must be met for successful completion of a dissertation.
 The student is responsible for requesting information from the major school or department about the various steps involved and the standards expected by the department and for understanding all Graduate School requirements for dissertations.

 In addition to the ProQuest copy, copies of your dissertation and related files are forwarded to the UO Libraries.
 The UO Libraries archives the dissertation with any related files and makes them available through the university's institutional repository, Scholars' Bank.
 For more information, visit http://scholarsbank.uoregon.edu.